SayefReyadh/DejaVu/README.md

 #### Automate File Handling
-A simple script in python which allows to upload the current directory python files in a S3 bucket.
+A simple demo project which uploads the python files and csv files in a S3 bucket, later a lambda is  triggered and read the contents of the csv and upload it to a dynamodb table